strawberry-graphql/strawberry/docs/guides/dataloaders.md

 In practical applications there are situations where it requires combination of fields to uniquely identify the data.
 By providing `cache_key_fn` argument to the `DataLoader` the behaviour of generating key is changed.
 It is also useful when objects are keys and two objects should be considered equivalent.
+The function definition takes an input parameter and returns a `Hashable` type.

 ```python
 from typing import List, Union